seedante/CardAnimation/README.md

 Frame:

-There are many ways to do this: [link](http://stackoverflow.com/questions/1968017/changing-my-calayers-anchorpoint-moves-the-view)
+There are [many ways](http://stackoverflow.com/questions/1968017/changing-my-calayers-anchorpoint-moves-the-view) to do this:

     subView.frame = frame
     subView.layer.anchorPoint = CGPointMake(0.5, 1)